hzget/hzget.github.io/math/perspective/back_to_abstraction.md

 ***hints:*** Firstly, it is a problem of ***Multiplication rule***.
 Each of the sub-experiment is a problem of ***n choose k***.

+***Note:*** There are no chronological orders that which sub-experiments are performed first.
+In other words, we can also choose where to put the I's and then others.